-Beginning with the application of robots to the automation and labor-saving of welding processes in automobile factories, we have pursued customer needs thoroughly, and in the course of our first efforts in the robotics industry, we have developed "application optimization robots" with optimized structure for each application in use and function.
-In addition, we have opened up new robot markets with cutting-edge technologies, such as 7-axis robots that realize the same degree of freedom as a human arm, and double-arm robots that can reproduce human tasks performed with both arms by applying this 7-axis robot.
+Beginning with the application of robots to the automation and labor-saving of welding processes in automobile factories, we have that can reproduce human tasks performed with both arms by applying this 7-axis robot.
 In recent years, demand for collaborative robots has been increasing in the general industrial sector as a result of a serious labor shortage and the prevention of the spread of infectious diseases.
 In response to the diversifying needs of manufacturing, in 2018 we began offering collaborative robots that allow workers to work next to robots.
+On the site of manufacturing in the future, in addition to the realization of diversification, the need for smart manufacturing is expected to expand, such as improvement of production efficiency and quality, and ensuring traceability.
+Yaskawa will continue to contribute to further automation and optimization in existing manufacturing sites, and will take on the challenge of realizing an industrial automation revolution by providing new automation solutions in areas that were previously difficult to apply robots.

-Japan's first all-electric industrial robot
+Japan's first all-electric industrial